MicrosoftDocs/microsoft-salescopilot-docs/articles/collaborate-teams-newly-created-existing-team.md

   > - The CRM tab doesn't load in the new version of Teams.
 To see a CRM record in the new version of Teams, [use the Copilot for Sales app to share a customer's record as an adaptive card](share-crm-record-teams-conversation.md).
 Alternatively, you can use the classic version of Teams to view account or opportunity details in the CRM tab.

+- **Notes** is a OneNote notebook you can use to share notes with all the members of the channel.
+It is provided by Teams.
+It is available only in the new collaboration spaces that are created after April 2024.

 - **CRM OneNote** is a OneNote notebook you can use to share notes with all the members of the channel.
+It is available only in the existing collaboration spaces that were created before April 2024.

     > [!NOTE]
     > If the **CRM OneNote** tab shows an error message when you open it, you must delete the tab by right-clicking it and selecting **Remove**.
 You must use the **Notes** tab provided by Teams to share notes in the channel.